Small but Perfectly Formed: supporting the “small” research group

 Visit the University of Cumbria website

-We offer two research degrees: Doctor of Philosophy (PhD) and Master of Philosophy (MPhil) through the University of Lancaster.
-Both of these higher degrees are awarded on the basis of a thesis, which embodies the results of the student’s research.
-Currently we have 70 research degree students registered at UoC: 59 Home/EU; 11 Overseas.
-Many of our students are undertaking PhD research part-time and support for such students whether domestic or international is comparable.
+We offer two research degrees: Doctor of Philosophy (PhD) and Master of Philosophy (MPhil).
+Both of these higher degrees are awarded based on a thesis, which embodies the results of the student’s research.
 The University of Cumbria operates a system of team supervision for research students.
 The team consists of a main supervisor and one, but usually two, other members whose research areas are relevant to the student’s thesis.

-Please note that research students are initially registered as probationary PhD candidates, with full PhD registration subject to confirmation following a formal Transfer Panel meeting which takes place between 12 and 18 months after commencement for full-time students, and 18 to 24 months for part-time.
+Please note that research students are initially registered as probationary PhD candidates, with full PhD registration subject to confirmation following a formal confirmation panel meeting, which takes place between 12 and 18 months after commencement for full-time students, and 18 to 24 months for part-time.
 Alternatively, students can register for an MPhil, with the option of transferring to PhD, subject to requirements.

 Visit the University of Chichester website